 Startup Org Chart Structure

-For the canonical overview page, start with startup org chart overview.
-This guide goes deeper on hierarchy design only.
+For the canonical overview, start with the startup org chart.
+This guide focuses on hierarchy design and change timing.

 Flat founder-led structure